dikhan/terraform-provider-openapi/docs/how_to.md

 - Terraform requires field names to be lower case and follow the snake_case pattern (my_sec_definition).
 Thus, security definitions must follow this naming convention.

+## Path collisions
+_If one or more resources have the same path, then one of them will be accessible in the provider and the others will not, and which one is available will be selected indeterminately at run time and may change from one invocation to the next, such that different resource types may be created, updated, and destroyed with different terraform plan, apply and destory invocations._

 ## Resource naming collisions

-When resource names collide, those resources will not be available in the Terraform provider, unless there is a collision in their paths as well.
+When resource names collide, the provider is unable to determine which resource the name refers to in tf files, so it will not provide access to either resource.

-Here are some scenarios that will result in naming collisions such that the resources will not available in the provider:
+Here are some scenarios that will result in naming collisions such that the resources will not available in the
-- Two or more resources with the same `x-terraform-resource-name`
+provider:
+- Two or more resources with the same `x-terraform-resource-name`.
+For example, if a swagger document defines one resource with a path of `/abc` and a `x-terraform-resource-name` of `something` and another resource with a path of `/xyz` and a `x-terraform-resource-name` of `something` then the  resource names for both of them would be `something`.
-- Versioned resource with non-versioned resources having version-like patterns in the paths, e.g. one resource with a path of `/v1/abc` and another with a path of `/abc_v1`
+- Versioned resources with non-versioned resources having version-like patterns in the paths.
+For example, if a swagger document defines a path for one resource of `/v1/abc` and  a path for another resource of `/abc_v1`, then the  resource names for both of them would be `abc_v1`.
-- `x-terraform-resource-name` name values matching the path of a resource without a `x-terraform-resource-name`, e.g.
+- Resources with `x-terraform-resource-name` name values matching the path of another resource without a `x-terraform-resource-name`.
-  - one resource has a path of `/abc` while another has a `x-terraform-resource-name` value of `abc`
-  - one resource has a path of `/v1/abc` while another has a `x-terraform-resource-name` value of `abc_v1`

-If the resources with the colliding names also have colliding paths, then one of them will be available and one will not, and which one is available will be selected indeterminately at run time and may change from one invocation to the next.
-Scenarios which will result in this behavior:
-- Two or more resources with the same path and the same `x-terraform-resource-name`
-- Two or more resources with the same path where one of them has a `x-terraform-resource-name` colliding with the name calculated for that path, e.g.
-  - one resource has a path of `/abc` and no `x-terraform-resource-name` while another has the same path and a `x-terraform-resource-name` value of `abc`
+  - Example 1: One resource has a path of `/abc` while another has a `x-terraform-resource-name` value of `abc`.
+The resource name for both will be `abc`.
-  - one resource has a path of `/v1/abc` and no `x-terraform-resource-name` while another has the same path and a `x-terraform-resource-name` value of `abc_v1`
+  - Example 2: One resource has a path of `/v1/abc` while another has a `x-terraform-resource-name` value of `abc_v1`.
+  The resource name for both will be `abc_v1`.

+Note that none these scenarios above involve duplicate paths, which is addressed above in the "Path collisions" section.

 ## What is not supported yet?